 Linea/ Closer To The Moon Restaurant - take the best sunset photography in a special atmosphere while sipping your drink.
 Bellu Cemetery it's a hidden gem of Bucharest with hundreds of funeral monuments in different shapes and colours.

-Kretzulescu Church - It is a stain of colour, in a unique architectural style, which will make your photography one of the most appreciated on the internet.
+Kretzulescu Church - It is a stain of colour in a unique architectural style, which will make your photography one of the most appreciated on the internet.

 Arthur Verona Street - You should get here to take a picture of the beautiful and colourful mural paintings.